Download a copy of the Capello Woolly Pod Vetch factsheet.

 Capello Woolly Pod Vetch (Vicia villosa) was derived from selections out of Namoi Woolly Pod Vetch.
 It demonstrates mid maturity along with a semi erect growth habit.
-Capello is suited to a wide range of soil types, performing better on lighter soil types compared to other Vetch species.
-Most varieties of Woolly Pod Vetch are very hard seeded which can cause problems in following crops, potentially becoming a weed in future legume crops.
-Capello was selected to provide growers with a soft seeded alternative to traditional Woolly Pod Vetch varieties.
-This makes it well suited to short term cropping rotations whilst providing the added benefits of moderate drought tolerance and being a highly efficient and effective soil nitrogen producer.
-Mature plants form a dense canopy providing strong weed competition.
+Capello is suited to a wide range of soil types, performing better on lighter soil types, compared to other Vetch species.
+Capello can provide growers with a soft seeded alternative to traditional hard seeded Wooly Pod Vetch varieties, which can cause problems in future legume crops due to regeneration from the hard seed.
+This makes Capello well suited to short term cropping rotations whilst providing the added benefits of moderate drought tolerance and being a highly efficient and effective soil nitrogen producer.
+Mature plants form a dense canopy, providing strong weed competition.
 Capello is ideal as a break crop and is well suited for hay production or turned in as green manure crop to improve soil health.

-- Capello has the ability to produce high dry matter yields through winter and spring or add high quality feed and bulk when mixed with cereals for hay
+- Capello has the ability to produce high dry matter yields through winter and spring.
+It can also add high quality feed and bulk when mixed with cereals for hay.

 - The soft seed habit of Capello, combined with its high biomass and nitrogen production, makes it a great crop rotation option.